swerdloj/surreal/readme.md

 Surreal originated as a research project.
 The corresponding paper is currently in process.

+Surreal exists to explore declarative user interface design patterns.
 As it stands, Surreal is usable, but lacks many features.

-Surreal exists to explore declarative user interface design patterns.
+Please see the **Project** tab for a list of todos.
+There are also many such todos throughout the Surreal codebase as well as notes for future work.

+For a working example, see `examples/test.rs` which demonstrates all of Surreal's current capabilities.

 ## About
-Surreal is a Rust-native UI library focused on simplicity and performance.
+Surreal is a Rust-native user interface library focused on simplicity and performance.
 Below is an example demonstrating the simple, declarative style of Surreal:
 ```Rust
 use surreal::*;